Temporary Resident Visa (TRV) – Canada Tourist Visa

 First, find out if you need an eTA or Canada tourist visa to enter Canada.
 Citizens from many countries don’t need a visa to visit Canada.

 Electronic Travel Authorization for Canada

-Starting March 15, 2016, visa-exempt foreign nationals who fly to or transit through Canada will need an Electronic Travel Authorization (eTA).
+Visa-exempt foreign nationals who fly to or transit through Canada will need an Electronic Travel Authorization (eTA).
 Exceptions include U.S. citizens and travellers with a valid visa.

-Arriving by land or sea you won’t need an eTA.
+When arriving by land or sea you won’t need an eTA.
 You can apply online, cost CND7 and it’s valid for five years or until your passport expires, whatever comes first.

 Citizens of many countries don’t need a tourist visa to enter Canada as a visitor for stays up to 180 days, such as the USA, Commonwealth and Western European countries, Japan, Mexico, South Korea, Israel.
 Check on the Government website if you are not sure.

 Citizens of around 150 other countries need to apply to the Canadian visa office in their home country for a temporary resident visa (TRV).
 Find full details on the website maintained by Immigration and Citizenship Canada, (CIC) including office addresses and the latest requirements.